-For example, income taken out of an IRA to pay for a retirement home is taxable and could cost around 33% the cost of a $300,000 property or approximately $100,000.
-In this case financing is probably the better choice.
-If the money for the retirement home is coming from the sale of another property or is already available in capital savings, how that money is allocated in to retirement property can potentially raise or lower standard of living significantly.
+For example, income taken out of an IRA to pay for a retirement home is taxable and could cost around 33 percent the cost of a $300,000 property or approximately $100,000.
+In this case, financing is probably the better choice.
+If the money for the retirement home is coming from the sale of another property or is already available in capital savings, how that money is allocated into retirement property can potentially raise or lower standard of living significantly.

 Additionally, keeping track of national housing statistics such as construction and lending trends can help you get a better idea of where your property value and mortgage lending rates may be headed.

 Advantages and disadvantages of cash and financing of retirement homes also depend on your credit rating, size of down payment, investment profile, income objectives, and financial goals.